MustafaEmircan/Sentiment-Analysis-with-NLP-on-Twitter/README.md

-# 🚀 Twitter Sentiment Analysis Bot: Real-Time Emotion Detection with NLP 🚀
+# 🚀 Twitter Sentiment Analysis Bot: Emotion Detection with NLP 🚀

 The Twitter Sentiment Analysis Bot is a project that analyzes the emotional expressions of social media users.
 This bot classifies Turkish tweets as positive, negative, or neutral, providing striking insights into users' emotional states. 🎉